DA0-DA0/dao-dao-indexer/docs/webhooks.md

 event occurs.
 This effectively lets you listen to events on the blockchain in real time.

 Webhooks are defined in the `data/webhooks` directory.
+Accounts can also create webhooks using the API.
+See the [API docs](./api.md) for more information.

 Be sure to check out the [keys docs](./keys.md) for a very important explanation of how keys are formatted.
 It describes some utility functions that are